 Figure\,\ref{f:outflow2} presents the results for the $t_{\rm z_{\rm max}}\,=\,3$ model for different inclinations.
 At higher inclinations, the SED peaks at lower energies, and even higher PDs are found.

 Figure\,\ref{f:outflow3} shows the results when the uppermost layer of the expanding pair atmosphere is at a higher temperature of $T_{\rm high}\,=\,150$\,keV.
 The layer of coronal plasma takes the PDs down closer to the observed levels.
-The model with $\Delta t_{\rm z}\,=\,0.2$ produces a SED similar to the one measured during the {\it IXPE} soft state observations of Cyg X-1, but the PDs are still a bit too high compared to the {\it IXPE} results, indicating that the plasma is moving slower than assumed here.
+The model with $\Delta t_{\rm z}\,=\,0.2$ produces an SED similar to the one measured during the {\it IXPE} soft state observations of Cyg X-1, but the PDs are still a bit too high compared to the {\it IXPE} results, indicating that the plasma is moving slower than assumed here.
 The model predicts a marked energy dependence of the PDs and could be tested with precision measurements of the PDs in the broader 2-20\,keV energy range.
-The comparison of more detailed modeling of the actual {\it IXPE} data is outside of the scope of this paper.
+The comparison of more detailed modeling of the actual {\it IXPE} data is outside the scope of this paper.

-We do not model the hard state here, but refer the reader to \citep{2023ApJ...949L..10P}.
+We do not model the hard state here but refer the reader to \citet{2023ApJ...949L..10P}.

-Note that we use the $\beta$-profile from AB98 derived for Thomson scatterings even though we implement scatterings with the full Klein-Nishina cross section.
-Actual $\beta$-profiles would depend sensitively on the location of the pair plasma in the accretion flow.
-Within the last $r_{\rm g}$ of the event horizon, strong gravity and the flux of strongly lensed photons would likely result in a slower upward motion of the pairs.
+Note that we use the $\beta$-profile from AB98 derived for Thomson scatterings even though our code uses the full Klein-Nishina cross section.
+We do not expect that the full cross section would change the $\beta$-profile noticeably.

+It should be mentioned that actual $\beta$-profiles would depend sensitively on the location of the pair plasma in the accretion flow.
+Within a few $r_{\rm g}$ of the event horizon, strong gravity and the flux of strongly lensed photons would likely result in a slower upward motion of the pairs.